-- Assess Step: Undertake an assessment of the equality and human rights issues facing the identified groups for the Duty, with specific focus on issues that have relevance to the specific functions and purpose of that public body, and to make that assessment publicly available. - Address Step: Identify and communicate the plans, policies and actions being taken or proposed, to address the equality and human rights issues identified in the assessment. - Report Step: Report annually on developments and achievements in implementing the Duty.
+- 1. Assess Step: Undertake an assessment of the equality and human rights issues facing the identified groups for the Duty, with a focus on those issues that have relevance to the specific functions and purpose of the public body, and make that assessment publicly available through the public body's Corporate Plan. - 2.
+Address Step: Identify and communicate, through the public body's Corporate Plan, the plans, policies and actions being taken or proposed to be taken, to address the equality and human rights issues identified in the assessment. - 3.
+Report Step: Report annually on developments and achievements in implementing the Duty, through the public body's Annual Report.